 Dr Tyrwhitt has been a Director of the Company since 1996.
-He has more than 50 years experience in the mining industry.
-He is currently a Director of Top End Minerals Limited (April 2015 to current) Merlin Diamonds Limited (December 2011 to current), Northern Capital Resources Incorporated (January 2008 to current) and Legend International Holdings Inc., (March 2005 to current) and a former director of Quantum Resources Limited (November 1999 to April 2015), Golden River Resources Corporation (November 1996 to April 2015), Bassari Resources Limited and of Astro Diamond Mines NL.
-He worked for over 20 years with Newmont Mining Corporation in Australia, South East Asia and the United States.
+He has more than 50 years' experience in the mining industry.

+Dr Tyrwhitt holds current directorships of Top End Minerals Limited (April 2015 to current) Merlin Diamonds Limited (December 2011 to current) and Northern Capital Resources Incorporated (January 2008 to current).

+Former directorships being Quantum Resources Limited (November 1999 to April 2015), Golden River Resources Corporation (November 1996 to April 2015), Legend International Holdings Inc. (March 2005 to November 2015), Bassari Resources Limited and Astro Diamond Mines NL.

+Dr Tyrwhitt worked for over 20 years with Newmont Mining Corporation in Australia, South East Asia and the United States.
 During this time, he was responsible for the discovery of the Telfer Gold Mine in Western Australia.
 He was Chief Executive of Newmont Australia Limited between 1984 and 1988 and Chief Executive Officer of Ashton Mining Limited between 1988 and 1991.
 He established his own consultancy business in 1991 and worked with Normandy Mining Limited on a number of mining projects in South East Asia.